 Need help with installing a rain garden?
 Find a Bay-Friendly Qualified Professional to design, construct, or maintain your landscape.

 Household hazardous waste (such as aerosol cans, batteries, paint, or motor oil) can be recycled at the HHW Collection Facility in San Mateo by making an appointment for drop off.
-NEVER discard these items on the street or in the garbage bin since it can get into our waterways.
+It is illegal and unsafe to dump this waste in the trash or down the drain.

 Motor vehicles can emit dangerous pollutants such as hydrocarbons, nitrogen oxides, and sulfur dioxides onto our streets.
 These pollutants can get washed into local creeks and the bay during the rainy season.
 Switch up your commute by biking, walking, or taking public transportation to work or school and get rewarded for doing so!

 - San Mateo Countywide Water Pollution Prevention Program (FlowsToBay.org)

 - San Mateo County Healthy Environment Programs (San Mateo County)